bartbutenaers/node-red-file-retention-manager/README.md

 When selected, a test run will be executed without removing files or folders.
 That is of course only useful when the *"Report files and folders"* option is activated.
 The value from the config screen can be overwritten via `payload.dryRun` in the input message.

-### Report files and folders
+### Report details of files and folders

- When selected, the paths of the (to be) deleted files and folders will be send in the output `payload.report`.
+When selected the details of the (to be) deleted files and folders will also be send in the output `payload.report`.
+Otherwise the report will only contain the file paths and folders, but not the other details.
+Note that the paths are relative to the base folder.
 The value from the config screen can be overwritten via `payload.report` in the input message.

 ### Patterns